 VICTORY: Students, residents, and advocates successfully defeated Energy Answers’ plan to build the nation’s largest trash-burning incinerator in the Curtis Bay neighborhood of Baltimore in 2016.
 Click to learn more about the defeated incinerator in the Curtis Bay neighborhood of Baltimore.

-What’s wrong with “waste-to-energy incineration”?
+What’s wrong with “waste-to-energy” incineration?

 The incineration industry has tried to rebrand incineration as “waste-to-energy” in recent years.
 Unfortunately, trash incineration is currently included in Maryland’s Renewable Portfolio Standard as a Tier 1 renewable energy source.

-Waste-to-Energy Incineration in Maryland
+Trash-Burning Incineration in Maryland

 Proponents of incineration claim that this technology will move Maryland towards “zero-waste,” but this simply isn’t true.
-Instead, it will create an energy generation process that demands the continued production of trash and the importation of trash from other states – and Maryland citizens will be burdened with the resulting pollution.
+Instead, it will create an energy generation process that demands the continued production of trash and the importation of trash from other states – and Maryland residents will be burdened with the resulting pollution.

-Waste incineration also undermines the strong clean energy laws that Maryland already has on the books.
+Incineration also undermines the strong clean energy laws that Maryland already has on the books.
 The state boasts a robust mandatory renewable energy portfolio standard (RPS), which requires that the state get 20% of its energy from renewable sources by the year 2022.
 This important legislation was passed with the hope of encouraging the development of clean, renewable energy throughout the state.
 Renewable energy sources are classified using a tiered system, so that the cleanest energy sources count toward the RPS goals more than others.
 Trash incinerators were classified as a “Tier Two” energy source under Maryland’s RPS until 2011, when new legislation moved incinerators up to “Tier One.”

-Waste-to-Energy Incinerators Proposed for Maryland
+Incinerators in Maryland

-- Incinerators: Myths vs. Facts, Global Alliance for Incinerator Alternatives (GAIA)
+- Incinerators: Myths vs. Facts, Global Alliance for Incinerator Alternatives (GAIA) , Next City,

 - Waste & Climate Resources, GAIA